neluca/regrad/README.md

 ### Training a neural net

 This example is inspired by micrograd's `demo.ipynb` and is implemented in `basic_3_nn.py` .
 The code provides a full demo of training an 2-layer neural network (MLP) binary classifier.
 This is achieved by initializing a neural net from `tools.nn` module, implementing a simple svm "max-margin" binary classification loss and using SGD for optimization.
-As shown in the notebook, using a 2-layer neural net with two 16-node hidden layers we achieve the following decision boundary on the moon dataset:
+As shown in the code, using a 2-layer neural net with two 16-node hidden layers we achieve the following decision boundary on the moon dataset:

 ![moons_mlp](./doc/moons_mlp.png)